Paloma Martinez is a Writer/Producer focused on shaping culture through multidimensional and multicultural film, TV, and streaming content.

 Paloma is one of the ten writers whose original pilot was selected and named on the inaugural Latinx TV List - curated by The Black List, NALIP, Remezcla, The Latin Tracking Board, and the Untitled Latinx Project – in collaboration with Hulu.
 Paloma is repped at Artists First.

 Paloma previously collaborated for five years with filmmaker Diego Luna, most recently as a Development Executive.
 She was Creative Director of "The Journey," a Jarritos commercial directed by Diego Luna.
 It won the National AAF's Mosaic Award for Multicultural talent in advertising, among other awards.

-In 2015, Paloma co-wrote and produced “Nana," a Spanish language short film directed by Diego Luna that premiered at the Sundance Film Festival.
+In 2015, Paloma produced and co-wrote "Nana," a short film directed by Diego Luna that premiered at the Sundance Film Festival.
 Paloma has also created bilingual content for the Cesar Chavez Foundation, AT&T, and Honda.
 Paloma's Spanish language short film Adán premiered at the 2013 Cannes Film Festival.
 The film earned her both the Audience Award and Jury Award in the Diversity at Cannes Showcase.